1) Storage Volume and Silo Shape

 Safe working environment within the Penthouse

 Silos themselves are relatively maintenance free however units such as explosion vents, filling nozzles and dust collectors need routine checks and cleaning.
-For this reason Barton Fabrications has created its Penthouse silo design.
+For this reason Barton has created its Penthouse silo design.
 This includes an enclosure at the top of the silo to provide a safe working environment for maintenance activities.

 Adams Pork Products